Ex-JPMorgan traders, citing arrest risk, avoid SEC deposition in N.Y

 | NEW YORK

-NEW YORK Two former JPMorgan Chase & Co (JPM.N) traders living abroad who face U.S. charges over the bank's $6.2 billion (4 billion pound) "London Whale" scandal won a bid on Wednesday to avoid sitting for a deposition in New York, where their lawyers say their arrest is likely.
+NEW YORK Two former JPMorgan Chase & Co (JPM.N) traders living abroad who face U.S. charges over the bank's $6.2 billion "London Whale" scandal won a bid on Wednesday to avoid sitting for a deposition in New York, where their lawyers say their arrest is likely.

 The decision by U.S. District Judge George Daniels in Manhattan marked another setback for U.S. authorities, who have been unable to secure the extradition of the traders, Javier Martin-Artajo and Julien Grout.